Argonaut-PS1-Reverse/Stratigise/Readme.md

 ## To-do

-Aside from figuring out all of the opcodes and the file format of the strat files:
+### Documentation

- * Reverse engineer opcode arguments and fill in the rest of the opcode list.
+ * Reverse engineer opcode arguments and fill in the rest of the opcode list
+ * Also, stEvaluate
+ * Documenting other strat functions/the C API would be a good idea too

+### Disassembler

- * Cleaner parsing and an actual intermediate representation (useful for adding labels and processing things in general).
+ * Cleaner parsing and an actual intermediate representation
+ * Labels
  * Re-assembling dissassembled files
- * Reimplement in C, once the bytecode format is mostly known.
+ * Reimplement in C, once the bytecode format is mostly known

 ## More Info